lintool/guide/writing-a-research-paper-with-me.md

 ### Comparing Before and After

-For any part of your paper that I have rewritten, it is important that you compare "before" and "after" (look at the `git` commit), for three
+For any part of your paper that I have rewritten, it is important that you compare "before" and "after", for three reasons:
-reasons:

 1. I might have messed up your text.
 For example, I might have described your algorithm wrong.

-2. Comparing "before" and "after" is critical to your learning experience.
+2. Comparing "before" and "after" is critical to your learning experience and an important component of my mentoring.
 This is a case study approach: you will see how I have better re-expressed your ideas, and over time, your own ability to do so will improve.
 If you have questions about why I have expressed something in a certain manner, ask and I will be happy to explain.

 3. I may not have actually improved the writing.
 Senior students come up with better ways of "telling the story" than I do.
 I will engage with you and vigorously debate the merits of alternative approaches.
 I will certainly concede if your approach is superior, and I will most likely defer to your own judgment if there are pros and cons to alternative approaches.
 I very much welcome these debates and they are satisfying, because it means that I have trained you well.
 I am not surprised that you can tell your story better than I can, because, after it, it is *your* research.

+Operationally, I typically turn on track changes in Overleaf.
+You can signal that you've gone over my edits by accepting the changes.

 ### Smoothing Pass